Franchise403/sql-sparring-playbook/Level2_Intermediate/Level2QuestionBank.md

 Return: ProductID, Name, ListPrice

-Task: Return products where p.ListPrice is between 100 and 500, sorted by p.ListPrice DESC.
+Task: Return products where ListPrice is between 100 and 500, sorted by ListPrice DESC.

 Clauses: SELECT, FROM, WHERE, BETWEEN, ORDER BY, Aliases